 Using pacifiers in infancy is generally considered safe and, in fact, can be an excellent tool for keeping risks low for dangers such as sleep-related infant deaths.

 However, long-term use can lead to dental problems like pacifier teeth.
-Pediatric Dentists recommended avoiding dental issues for two years and, before that time, use sparingly.
+Pediatric Dentists recommended avoiding pacifiers after the second birthday to prevent dental issues and before that time, use increasingly sparingly after the first birthday.

 It is also best to avoid adding sweet substances to your little ones’ pacifiers to prevent future decay.